-Risk What is known Characterisation of the safety and tolerability of duloxetine in paediatric patients Duloxetine has not been studied in patients under the age of 7.
+Risk What is known Prospective data about potential risks of exposure to duloxetine during pregnancy There are no adequate data on the use of duloxetine in pregnant women.
+Studies in animals have shown reproductive toxicity at systemic exposure levels of duloxetine lower than the maximum clinical exposure.
+The potential risk for humans is unknown.
+Safety of duloxetine in elderly patients ≥75 years old with concomitant NSAIDs use There are no adequate data on the safety of duloxetine with concomitant NSAIDs use in elderly patients ≥ 75 years old.
+Characterization of the safety and tolerability of duloxetine in paediatric patients Duloxetine has not been studied in patients under the age of 7.
 Suicide attempts and suicidal thoughts, and hostility (predominantly aggression, oppositional behaviour and anger), were more frequently observed in clinical trials among children and adolescents treated with antidepressants.
-Prospective data about potential risks of exposure to duloxetine during pregnancy There are no adequate data on the use of duloxetine in pregnant women.
-Studies in animals have shown reproductive toxicity at systemic exposure levels (AUC) of duloxetine lower than the maximum clinical exposure.
-The potential risk for humans is unknown.
-Safety of duloxetine in elderly patients ≥ 75 years old with concomitant NSAIDs use There are no adequate data on the safety of duloxetine with concomitant NSAIDs use in elderly patients ≥ 75 years old.

-VI.2.5 Summary of risk minimisation measures by safety concern
+VI.2.5bSummary of risk minimisation measures by safety concern